 As the horse wears its teeth by grazing, the concave surfaces are worn flatter.
-By the time a horse is about eleven years old, it will have worn its teeth flat.
+By the time a horse is about 11 years old, it will have worn its teeth flat.
 How quickly this happens depends on the type of grazing it has available.
-Horses that graze grass on sandy ground will wear their teeth flatter than those fed only hay grown on clay type soil.
+Horses that graze grass on the sandy ground will wear their teeth flatter than those fed only hay grown on clay type soil.

 Senior Horse Teeth

 As the horse ages, the angle of the teeth increases.
 The milk teeth are short and straight as are the newly erupted permanent teeth but as the horse ages, the teeth become more angled and the UCI becomes more tall than wide.
 This is where the saying "long in the tooth" comes from, because as the angle increases, so does that length from the gum line to chewing surface.
 The teeth also change in shape from oval to more angular as the horse ages.
 The color of the teeth will probably be quite yellowed and stained.
 At some point after their late 20s, a horse may start losing teeth.
 Horse's teeth don't grow for their whole lives but have a lifespan of their own.
 A domestic horse may outlive the lifespan of its teeth.
 As the horse loses more teeth, its health may suffer.
 It may be less able to chew tougher hays and grasses and require a diet tailored for older horses.

 Some horses may grow wolf teeth and tushes or canines.
 These are extra teeth that grow in the toothless bar of the horse's mouth between the front teeth and back.
 Sometimes these teeth may have to be removed if they interfere with the bit or cause discomfort for the horse.
 These teeth usually come in by the time the horse is five years of age.
 Some horses will not have them at all, or for some, they may not be a problem.